VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 Whether you are a charger OEM, a CPO, or a software provider, AFIR is no longer a future concern—it is today's engineering blueprint.

-Early adapters will gain market share.
-Those who wait may find themselves locked out of the next wave of EV infrastructure funding, tenders, and partnerships.
+Early adapters will capture immense market share.
+Those who hesitate risk being entirely locked out of the next wave of EV infrastructure funding, lucrative tenders, and key partnerships.

-By embracing these standards now, we aren't just meeting a requirement; we are building the foundation for what comes next: more standards, tighter regulation of critical infrastructure, and smart, secure, truly interoperable electric mobility.
+By adopting these standards now, we aren't just meeting an immediate requirement; we are building the foundation for what comes next: tighter regulation of critical infrastructure, and a smart, secure, and truly interoperable electric mobility ecosystem.

-Ready to be AFIR-compliant and future-proof your charging platform?
+Ready to cross the AFIR compliance red line and future-proof your global charging platform?

-Contact Charge Stack Studio to discuss standards, software stacks, and how to use the Charge Bridge module to deliver AFIR-compliant chargers faster.
+Contact Charge Stack Studio to discuss standard specifications, software stack architecture, and how the Charge Bridge module can help you deliver AFIR-compliant smart chargers at unprecedented speed.

 📚 Further Reading & References